deadlyvipers/dojo_rules/dojo_rules.md

 * Always take off your shoes
 * Keep the dojo tidy
 * Never bring live blades on the tatami
-* Most Sensei's should be respected
+* Some Sensei's should be respected